 Amy King is the author of I Want to Make You Safe (Litmus Press, 2011).

-Copyright © 2011 by Amy King.
-Poem and image used by permission of the author and Ana Božičević.
+Copyright © 2012 by Amy King.
+Used with permission of the author.